ednakiruai/code-challenge2/README.md

-# (Project Name)
+# (CODE CHALLENGE 2)

 #### Date, 30/03/2024

 #### By Edna Kiruai

 ## Description
-It's a webpage that shows different types of triangles and what they look like.
+It's a webpage that shows solutions to different questions.

 ## Installation
 You use git clone to be able to download the documents in the GitHub